NCBI-Hackathons/Metatranscriptomics_Pilot/README.md

 ![Comparison table](https://www.frontiersin.org/files/Articles/425882/fmicb-09-03349-HTML/image_m/fmicb-09-03349-t001.jpg)
 ## Ideas:
 1.)
 Looking for mismatch between DNA and RNA, as in low signal in DNA high in RNA and visa versa.
 2.)
-Able to process short OR long read data
+Able to process short OR long read data - *SqueezeMeta claims to do this*
 3.)
 If methylation data is available, match methylation data with transcription
 4.)
 “Dark Matter” of metatranscriptomics data: how do we use seq’s that don’t align to any reference genome?
-How to get functional insight into unaligned reads
+How to get functional insight into unaligned reads - *HUMANn2 addresses this*
 5.)
 Normalization of expression data based on taxon abundance
+5.b) Take gene copy number into account (same gene may be duplicated in the same genome)
 6.)
-Co-assembly of multiple metagenomes
+Co-assembly of multiple metagenomes - *SqueezeMeta addresses this*

 ## Datasets:
 Human Stool samples; metagenomic (DNA) and metatranscriptomic (RNA) sequencing from 8 people.